 Review your investment portfolio

+Evaluate your investment portfolio to ensure it aligns with your risk tolerance and financial goals.
+Consider rebalancing your investments if needed and make any necessary adjustments.
 Make sure your financial plan still fits your needs, wants and wishes.
-Did you inherit some money in 2022, or perhaps find your job less secure than it was last year?
+Did you inherit some money in 2023, or perhaps find your job less secure than it was last year?
 Your portfolio should reflect investment objectives that are appropriate for your current life stage.
 Your age, risk tolerance, tax status and time horizon, among other factors, are all important.